Breeze/breeze.github.io/doc-js/metadata-by-hand.md

 # Show me

 The following simple example queries the github API for the members of the AngularJS team.
 The API developers didn't know about breeze and the API doesn't conform to OData.
-The response from a request for [github Members](https://developer.github.com/v3/orgs/members/) is an array of simple JSON objects with no type information.
+The response from a request for <a href="https://developer.github.com/v3/orgs/members/" target="_blank">github Members</a> is an array of simple JSON objects with no type information.

 We can't change the github server to suit Breeze.
 If we want Breeze to treat these objects as cached entities, we'll have to create their metadata on the client ... which we do in the **`dataservice`** service defined in the *script.js* file.
 Check out the <em>README.md</em> file for more details.